piotrostr/fairdrop/docs/usage.md

 - [Wormhole](https://docs.wormhole.com/wormhole/quick-start/tutorials/hello-wormhole/hello-wormhole-explained)

-You can power-up your smart contract to only serve WorldID Orb verified users by calling the `isVerified` function of the smart contract on the network of your choice.
+You can power-up your smart contract to only serve WorldID Orb verified users by calling the `isVerified` function of the FairDrop contract on the network of your choice.

 ## Mainnet Addresses: